Welcome to the Thinking Chrisitan Podcast

 Counseling and the Church: How Pastors and Congregations Should Work Together (Dr. Steve Stuhlreyer)

 Pastors are carrying more emotional and spiritual weight than most congregations realize—and many churches still treat counseling and discipleship as if they’re separate worlds.
-In this episode of the Thinking Christian Podcast , Dr. James Spencer is joined by Dr. Steve Stuhlreyer (Professor of Counselor Education at Columbia International University , former lead pastor) to talk about what it looks like when the church becomes a place of healing, relational care, and wise referral .
-Steve expla...
+In this episode of the Thinking Christian Podcast, Dr. James Spencer is joined by Dr. Steve Stuhlreyer (Professor of Counselor Education at Columbia International University, former lead pastor) to talk about what it looks like when the church becomes a place of healing, relational care, and wise referral.
+Steve explain...

 4